lequanghuylc/react-quick-style-components/readme.md

 ```
 import { StyleSheet } from 'react-native';
-import { initQuickStyle } from 'react-quick-style-components/native';
+import { initQuickStyle, Text } from 'react-quick-style-components';
 import { FONT, COLOR } from './some-where/in/your/project'

 // Use for quick prop like: colorMain, bgMain.